-There are 5 completed quilts in The Lynch Quilts Project series exploring the lynching from different angles, as well as 3 in production as of April 2019.
+There are 4 completed quilts in The Lynch Quilts Project series exploring the lynching from different angles, as well as 1 in an on-going status and 2 in active production as of April 2019.
 (Hint: Click photo see full picture of quilt!)

 Her name was Laura NelsonThis is the very FIRST quilt in the series.